 Above you can see some of our historic pipework which has been removed to be refurbished and incorporated into our new organ.

-The Episcopal Church of the Holy Communion has reached its 150th anniversary.
+The Episcopal Church of the Holy Communion reached its 150th anniversary in January of 2019.
 Such a milestone is an opportunity to celebrate and to reflect.

 Beginning in Spring of 2018, our vestry led a discernment process.
 We gathered one to one, in small groups, and in large meetings.
-This past fall we released a feasibility study to the parish asking “How can we make smart investments that help us live into our mission for the next 150 years?”
+In that same fall of 2018 we released a feasibility study to the parish asking “How can we make smart investments that help us live into our mission for the next 150 years?”

 The results of the feasibility study were strong and identified important priorities.
-We now ask you to contribute to the Capital Campaign for Holy Communion’s Next 150.
+Those priorities lead to the campaign itself.